neuralmagic/sparsify/README.md

 ## Step 7: Deploying Your Model With DeepSparse

-As an optional step to this quick start, now that you have your optimized model, you are ready for inferencing.
+As an optional step to this quickstart, now that you have your optimized model, you are ready for inferencing.
 To get the most inference performance out of your optimized model, we recommend you deploy on Neural Magic's [DeepSparse](https://docs.neuralmagic.com/deepsparse).
 DeepSparse is built to get the best performance out of optimized models on CPUs.

 DeepSparse Server takes in a task and a model path and will enable you to serve models and `Pipelines` for deployment in HTTP.